battleaxedotco/tool-docs/docs/timelord/workflow.md

     width="425px"
     center />

-::: tip Animate not responding
+::: tip Animate not responding?
-Photoshop and Animate's Timelord panels do not need to to be visible in order to respond from other apps, but Animate does.
+Photoshop and Animate's Timelord panels do not need to be visible in order to hear messages from other apps, but Animate does.
 As of CC2020, Animate does not load 3rd party tools until getting past the intro screen by at least opening a file.
 This means you must first create a dummy FLA before Timelord can talk between An and Ae.
 :::

 <Screenshot